chkp-guybarak/terraform-azure-guy-test1/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/chkp-guybarak/terraform-azure-guy-test1)
 ![GitHub watchers](https://img.shields.io/github/watchers/chkp-guybarak/terraform-azure-guy-test1)

-# Terraform Modules for CloudGuard Network Security - Azure
+# Terraform Modules for CloudGuard Network Security (CGNS) - Azure

 ## Introduction
 This repository provides a structured set of Terraform modules for deploying Check Point CloudGuard Network Security in Microsoft Azure.
-These modules automate the creation of high-availability architectures, virtual networks, gateways, and more, enabling secure and scalable cloud deployments.
+These modules automate the creation of Virtual Networks, Security Gateways, High-Availability architectures, and more, enabling secure and scalable cloud deployments.

 ## Repository Structure
-Submodules: Contains modular, reusable, production-grade Terraform components, each with its own documentation.
+`Submodules`: Contains modular, reusable, production-grade Terraform components, each with its own documentation.

-Examples: Demonstrates how to use the modules together.
+`Examples`: Demonstrates how to use the modules.

 ## Available Submodules